Techgrounds-Cloud-9/cloud-9-jairvaneer/02_Linux_1/LNX-2/Files and Directories.md

 Finding the working directory was quite easy, using the ```pwd``` command.
 However it turned out that the assignment asked us to look for directories that didnt exist.
 After we realized this, we found what we had to look for and creating a directory went easy enough.
 After this I did not have permission to create a new file but by using the command ```sudo chmod 777 techgrounds```, I was able to to create a text file in the techgrounds directory that we created earlier.
 ### Results
+- Found the working directory
+- Made a listing of all files and directories in home directory.
-Found the working directory, created a new directory called techgrounds, gave our user read write and execute powers and created a text file in the new directory we created.
-The browsing using relative and absolute command prompts proved easy.
+- Created a new directory called techgrounds.
+- Gave user read write and execute powers.
+- Created a text file in the new directory we created.
+- Moved around the directory tree using both absolute and relative paths by using command `cd <directory>` for an absolute path and the command `cd ..` for a relative path.